chills42/icaparse/README.md

 [![crates.io](http://meritbadge.herokuapp.com/icaparse)](https://crates.io/crates/icaparse)

-A push parser for the ICAP 1.x protocol.
+A push parser for the ICAP 1.0 protocol.
 Avoids allocations.
 Fast.

+The goal of the library is to support the ICAP specification as defined in [RFC 3507](https://tools.ietf.org/html/rfc3507).

 [Documentation](https://docs.rs/icaparse)